King Street Station

-The King Street Station and its interior decorative scheme were completed in 1906 by the Reed and Stem firm and over the decades have been slowly obscured by post‐historic renovations.
+The King Street Station interior decorative scheme was completed in 1906 by Reed and Stem and over the decades have been slowly obscured by post‐historic renovations.
 EverGreene furnished and installed all labor, material, and equipment for the removal, cataloging, refurbishing, and reinstallation of historical ornate plaster.